 How OCD Is Treated?

-Standard treatments for OCD are behavior therapy and medication.
-Some may benefit from one or the other while others do best with a combination of both.
+Standard treatments for OCD are behavior therapy (usually in the form of exposure and response prevention therapy) and medication.
+Some may benefit from one or the other while many people do best with a combination of both.

-Exposure and response prevention (ERP) is the gold-standard psychological treatment for OCD.
+ERP for OCD is the gold-standard psychological treatment option.
 Studies show that ERP alone is more effective than medication alone.
 Exposure involves the person facing his or her triggering situation while response prevention consists of the person resisting all ritualistic urges.
-Consistent practice will result in habituation, which is getting used to the situation.
+Consistent practice will result in habituation, which simply means getting used to the situation.

-Other modalities of therapy such as acceptance and commitment therapy and cognitive behavioral therapy are good adjuncts for augmenting ERP or helping reluctant people get ready for ERP treatment.
-People seeking OCD treatment may learn mindfulness as a coping strategy for managing stress but will not work in getting obsessions under control.
+Other modalities of therapy such as acceptance and commitment therapy for OCD and cognitive behavioral therapy for OCD are both good supplementary therapeutic modalities for boosting ERP or helping reluctant people get ready for ERP treatment.
+People seeking OCD treatment may learn mindfulness as a coping strategy for managing stress, but ultimately learning how to habituate and face fears is the best treatment approach.

 It’s crucial that someone seeking therapy for OCD finds a specialist who is trained in ERP and has experience treating clients with OCD.